pingcap/docs/develop/dev-guide-paginate-results.md

 ## Paging batches for single-field primary key tables

-Conventional paging update uses a primary key or unique index for sorting, and then with the `offset` statement in the `LIMIT` clause to split pages by a specified row count.
-Then wrap the pages into independent transactions to achieve flexible paging updates.
+Usually, you can write a pagination SQL statement using a primary key or unique index to sort results and the `offset` keyword in the `LIMIT` clause to split pages by a specified row count.
+Then the pages are wrapped into independent transactions to achieve flexible paging updates.
 However, the disadvantage is also obvious.
-As the primary key or unique index needs to be sorted, a larger offset consumes more computing resources, especially in the case of large data.
+As the primary key or unique index needs to be sorted, a larger offset consumes more computing resources, especially in the case of a large volume of data.

 The following introduces a more efficient paging batching method:

 <SimpleTab>
 <div label="SQL" href="offset-sql">

-First sort the data by primary key, then call the window function `row_number()` to generate a row number for each row.
-Then call the aggregation function to group row numbers by the specified page size, and finally calculate the minimum and maximum values of each page.
+First, sort the data by primary key and call the window function `row_number()` to generate a row number for each row.
+Then, call the aggregation function to group row numbers by the specified page size and calculate the minimum and maximum values of each page.

 {{< copyable "sql" >}}